-Our mission is to keep people and pets together in Ontario through community programs, humane education and financial assistance.
+Our mission is to keep people and pets together in Ontario when they are experiencing poverty and precarity.

 Pets are family and no one should have to be separated from them due to domestic violence, homelessness, financial difficulty, health or emergency situations.

 – The development and implementation of community programs that allow people to keep their pets instead of re-homing them

 – Providing emergency financial assistance to pet guardians in Ontario so they can remain with their pet

 – Providing support to Ontario’s pet guardians through referral, humane education and answering pet related and emergency questions via email

 – Supporting programs and initiatives that decrease the number of animals killed each year and increase the number of animals reunited with their guardians

 – Providing opportunities and programs that bring humane education to people across Ontario